Atlético Dallas: Proposed Garland stadium

-Following the announcement, a site in Garland was identified by USL Dallas as a site to place a soccer complex, where they would create a complex that would a 10,000 seat soccer stadium.
+Following the announcement, a site in Garland was identified by USL Dallas as a site to place a soccer complex, where they would create a complex that would include a 10,000 seat soccer stadium.
 Although plans to play matches in the Cotton Bowl have caused the planned stadium to be downsized to 2,000 seats, the additional parts of the proposed soccer complex are still in development, which includes eight soccer fields and a multipurpose building, with potential to follow with mixed development on the site.
 The complex, in addition to hosting the men's professional team practice facility, will also be the home for the club's youth academy.

+However, as of September 2025, Garland decided not to continue stadium plans as they did not see a large enough return on the investment.

 Colors and badge

 The crest is a black shield containing a rattlesnake, representing speed and danger, battling a Mexican wolf, representing cunning and teamwork.
 The club's colors are described as Blackland Crude, Texas Topaz, and Silver Ore.